-Any amount in excess of [₱1,226.00 million] from the Offer shall be allocated towards future land acquisition.
+Any amount in excess of [₱1,332 million] from the Offer shall be allocated towards land for future expansion.
 As SPNEC has already been able to secure the land table required for the entire Project, this land acquisition shall be intended for the expansion of the Project.
-At this point, the Company is yet to finalize this land with various yet to be identified landowners subject to due diligence.
+At this point, the Company is yet to (a) identify and finalize the exact location of the land which will be the site for the future expansion of the Project; and (b) finalize the agreements with various yet to be identified landowners subject to due diligence.
+The Project's future expansion areas may be located outside the area blocked off under the existing SESC, in which case the Company will process the necessary amendment to ensure existing SESC will cover future expansion areas (as permitted under the rules of the DOE), secure the relevant government permits/approvals therefor (as may be necessary) and secure corporate approvals therefor.
 Nevertheless, should the net proceeds from the Offer be less than the expected amounts, adjustments shall be made towards this allocated use.